 This funding comes from the sale of property which has come into the police's possession, but where the owner cannot be identified or where a court order has been made.

-In 2015 the PCC announced the funding for distributed via the Police Property Act Fund would focus on projects that help to divert young people away from anti-social behaviour and crime, particularly over the busy Halloween and Bonfire Night period.
+Since 2015 the funding for distributed via the Police Property Act Fund has focussed on projects that help to divert young people away from anti-social behaviour and crime, particularly over the busy Halloween and Bonfire Night period.

 What the Commissioner is looking for: